YuBlum/stark-lang/README.md

 def a = u32 == Num32; # a == true
 def b = u64 == Num32; # b == false
 ```

-### Static constants and overloads on classes
-NOTE: probably some problems with bounding to parent classes
-NOTE: a non-complicated solution: maybe make the static constants and overloads not passable to children classes
-Work in progress...

 ### Builtin classes
 Work in progress...